-- Autumn 2 – The right to choose your own religion and beliefs.
+- Autumn 2 – Use your talents to achieve your best

-- Spring 1 – The right to play and rest.
+- Spring 1 – Listen to others views

 UNICEF Rights Respecting Ambassadors

-Our Rights Respecting Ambassadors also act as our school councillors.
-Two are chosen from each year group.
-We will be meeting with the ambassadors twice a term to discuss developments, progress and ideas relating to the school themes and other Rights Respecting issues.
+Our Rights Respecting Ambassadors act as our pupil voice.
+One child is voted for from Year 1 to Year 6.
+We will be meeting with the ambassadors once a term to discuss developments, progress and ideas relating to the school themes and other Rights Respecting issues.

 Each class at the Nottingham Academy has created their own class charter linked to articles they believe have a significance in their lives, both in and outside of school.